cloudnativelabs/kube-router/docs/user-guide.md

 the flags `--run-firewall`, `--run-router`, `--run-service-proxy`, `--run-loadbalancer` to selectively enable only required functionality of kube-router.

 Also you can choose to run kube-router as agent running on each cluster node.
-Alternativley you can run kube-router as pod on each node through daemonset.
+Alternatively you can run kube-router as pod on each node through daemonset.

 ## command line options